GodwinMHS/godwinmhs.github.io/index.md

 # Prizes
 Each semester, prizes will be given out to the top two scorers.
 The highest scorer per semester will be bestowed the title of **Hecking Dope Mathperson** while the second-highest scorer per semester will be bestowed the title of **Big Boi Mathperson**.
 Each Hecking Dope Mathperson receives a $25 gift card to any place of their choosing while each Big Boi Mathperson receives a $15 gift card to any place of their choosing.
 No repeats are allowed - if you win once, you cannot win again.

-## Buying Clothes
-Shirts (and possibly hoodies) will be available for sale to the general public.

 # Support or Contact
 If you have any questions or feedback to give in relation to the Problem of the Week competition, feel free to email us at [godwinmhs@gmail.com](godwinmhs@gmail.com).